I Saw Berlin On The Strawberry Creek

 A common misconception outside the Bay Area is that the radical atmosphere at the University of California nurtured the rioters.
 Yet Berkeley faculty and students are no more radical than other top tier universities.
 In my days it was often described as a conservative student body in a liberal town.
 There was plenty of “activism” on display: various individuals, most of them mentally ill, spewed nonsense on Sproul Plaza, some girl climbed a tree near the Strawberry Creek, etc. Those people were not affiliated with the University, however, just like the punks and the homeless on the South Side, they came to the city for the weather and liberal reputation, not the academics.

-Although I fully believe that the school is more liberal today than it was when I attended it, I don’t think special snowflakes enrolled in it are quite ready to throw Molotov cocktails.
+Although I fully believe that the school is more liberal today than it was when I attended, I don’t think special snowflakes enrolled in it are quite ready to throw Molotov cocktails.
 Majority of the anarchists involved in violence are not and probably never were Cal students and don’t even live in Berkeley.
 Ditto altRighties.

-Anarchist protesters might be masked, we know who some of them are.
+Anarchist protesters might be masked, but we know who some of them are.
 The single suspect arrested for refusing to disperse during the February riot that resulted in the cancellation of the Milo Yiannopoulos’s talk is not affiliated with the University.
 An employee is suspected in participating in the violence.
 Emily Rose (nome de guerre of the young woman punched by the neoNazi) is, like her assailant, from Southern California.
 Why not stay there and have a fight?

 Since Berkeley has a reputation for both progressive politics and the 1960’s Free Speech Movement, it became a flashpoint for the altRight and their fellow travelers.
 No better place to go to show the hypocrisy of the Left: you want free speech?
 Here comes free speech!